.POTM File Extension

 You can record macros in PowerPoint that can be replayed to complete a task and assign them to a button in PowerPoint or keystroke, which allows you to conveniently run the series of steps.
 To record a macro, select View → Macros.

-How do I open a POTM file?
+How to open a POTM file

 You can open POTM files with Microsoft PowerPoint (2007 or later) in Windows and macOS.
 PowerPoint is the best option for opening POTM files because it fully supports the formatting of the presentations and the macros embedded in them.

-You can also open POTM files with other applications but some of the formatting of the original presentations and macros may be lost.
+You can also open POTM files with other applications, but some of the formatting of the original presentations and macros may be lost.
 Other programs you can use to open POTM files include Apache OpenOffice Impress (multiplatform), Kingsoft Presentation (multiplatform), and Apple Keynote (Mac).
-If you are a Mac user simply looking to view a POTM file, you can use Apple Preview, which comes bundled with macOS or upload it to Google Drive, which is a free cloud storage service.
+If you are a Mac user simply looking to view a POTM file, you can use Apple Preview, which comes bundled with macOS, or upload it to Google Drive, which is a free cloud storage service.

-You can also upload POTM files to Google Slides online to open, edit, and convert the templates.
+You can also upload POTM files online to Google Slides to open, edit, and convert the templates.
 Keep in mind that Slides does not support macros.

 While POTM files are typically legitimate Microsoft PowerPoint presentation templates, they may also be used to distribute and execute malware attacks on victims' computers.
 To protect against malicious POTM attacks, never open a POTM file with PowerPoint unless you can verify its legitimacy and source.